 It can start with a feeling of dizziness, followed by narrowed vision, muffled sense of hearing — until you wake up somewhere unexpected, like the floor, wondering what happened.

-Although it’s rare, fainting can be a precursor of a life-threatening illness, like a heart disorder, which is why patients who suffer from this problem should be evaluated promptly by a physician.
+It’s not considered a disease itself, but rather it’s a sign or a symptom that can potentially point to an underlying condition.
+Although rare, fainting can be a precursor of a life-threatening illness, like a heart disorder.
+That’s why patients who suffer fainting spells should be evaluated promptly by a physician.

-The most common cause of fainting is what physicians term vasovagal syncope.
-This type of syncope is illustrated in the classic movie scene in which someone receives shocking news and passes out.
+The most common cause of fainting is what physicians call vasovagal syncope.

 These can include prolonged standing, dehydration, the sight of blood, emotional trauma, stress, having blood drawn, fear of bodily injury, straining — like having a bowel movement — and even hair combing.